hallowelt/migrate-confluence/README.md

 ## Creating a build
 1. Clone this repo
 2. Run `composer update --no-dev`
-3. Run `box build` to actually create the PHAR file  in `dist/`.
+3. Run `box compile` to actually create the PHAR file  in `dist/`.
 See also https://github.com/humbug/box

 # TODO
 * Reduce multiple linebreaks (`<br />`) to one